ExpDev07/coronavirus-tracker-api/README.md

 * **csbs** - https://www.csbs.org/information-covid-19-coronavirus - U.S. County data that comes from the Conference of State Bank Supervisors.

-__JHU__ data-source will be used as a default source if you don't specify a source parameter in your request.
+__jhu__ data-source will be used as a default source if you don't specify a source parameter in your request.

+## API Endpoints

 ### Latest Endpoint